Out West, Biden points to wildfires to push for big rebuild

-MATHER, Calif.
-(AP) — President Joe Biden on Monday used his first Western swing in office to hold out the wildfires burning across the region as an argument for his $3.5 trillion rebuilding plans, calling year-round fires and other extreme weather a climate change reality the nation can no longer ignore.
+WILMINGTON, Del.
+(AP) — President Joe Biden on Monday pointed to wildfires burning through the West to argue for his $3.5 trillion rebuilding plans, calling year-round fires and other extreme weather a climate change reality the nation can no longer ignore.

-“We can’t ignore the reality that these wildfires are being supercharged by climate change,” Biden said, noting that catastrophic weather doesn’t strike based on partisan ideology.
-“It isn’t about red or blue states.
-It’s about fires.
-Just fires.”
+“Even some of my less believing friends are all of a sudden having an altar call,” Biden said of those who have sought to minimize the risks posed by climate change.
+“They’re seeing the Lord.”

+The president spoke during a briefing from officials in California’s emergency services office.
+Gov. Gavin Newsom, who faces a recall vote Tuesday and was set to appear with Biden later Monday in Long Beach, participated.
+Biden was also setting out on an aerial tour of fire damage.

 The president’s two-day Western swing comes at a critical juncture for a central plank of his legislative agenda.
 Lawmakers on Capitol Hill are working to assemble details of the infrastructure-plus plan — and how to pay for it, a concern not just for Republicans.
 A key Democratic senator said Sunday that he will not vote for a package so large.